radiantlogic-v8/documentation-new/documentation/operations-guide/02-cluster-management.md

 p 2389 -f c:\radiantone\ChangePassword.ldif
 ```

+>[!note]
->**Note – the RadiantOne service may be running when this command is executed.**
+>The RadiantOne service may be running when this command is executed.

 ## Maintaining Connections to Backend Systems

 Once the connections are established between RadiantOne and the underlying systems, the only changes required are when those connections need to be updated.
-For example, if
-RadiantOne needs to point to a different server/port or use a different service account user/password then you must update the connection strings that are stored in the RadiantOne
+For example, if RadiantOne needs to point to a different server/port or use a different service account user/password then you must update the connection strings that are stored in the RadiantOne data sources.
-data sources.

 The connection string information can be changed from the Main Control Panel > Settings Tab > Server Backend section.
-You can also update connection strings from command line using
-the vdsconfig utility.
+You can also update connection strings from command line using the vdsconfig utility.
 For details on the vdsconfig utility, please see the RadiantOne Command Line Configuration Guide.

 ## Backing up Configuration